Travel to Peru as a Teen: Discover the Rugged Beauty and Adventure Opportunities

 Rustic student Jonah Gross captures an image of the night sky during the Sacred Valley Service program in Peru.

-“Students need to dig deep and be comfortable with being dirty and sleeping on the floor,” Trujillo said.
+“Students need to dig deep, step outside their comfort zone, and be comfortable with being dirty and sleeping on the floor,” Trujillo said.
 “But then you can see all the stars and the constellations that are visible from the Southern Hemisphere – the full moon and all its craters.
 They really are special programs.”

 Rustic Pathways student photo of Machu Picchu